hasancan99/Binary-Bananas-Project/readMe.md

 We noticed that the code for writing to the json file (fs writefilesync), would cause the browser to refresh potentially due to the contents of a file being updated in the project.
 We fixed this, by only submitting the users score at the end of the game (rather than each round), and directing the user to a seperate leaderboard page.

-## Contributing

-Specify guidelines for contributing to your project.
-Include information on how others can report issues, suggest improvements, or submit pull requests.

-## License

-Indicate the license under which your project is distributed.
-For example:

-This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).